-Your child cannot have their own vehicle at the college.
+Your child cannot have their own vehicle.
 The college site does not currently have car parking or storage available for students to facilitate this.

 Should site works occur to increase car parking and/or storage areas, then this may be changed.